 Net Assets - without donor restrictions - Net assets without donor restrictions include those revenues and expenses associated with program and supporting services which do not have externally imposed restrictions on their use.
 However, the Foundation's Board of Directors has designated certain net assets to be used for the purpose of a guardian program.
-As of December 31, 2018 and 2017, Board designated assets totaled \$9,928.
+Board-designated assets totaled \$9,928 as of December 31, 2019 and 2018.